The Incredible Hulk (comic book): Relaunches

 In 2006, writer Greg Pak took over the series.
 With issue #113 (Feb.
 2008), it was retitled The Incredible Hercules, still written by Pak but starring the mythological demigod Hercules and teenage genius Amadeus Cho.
 Concurrently, Marvel launched Hulk (vol. 2), written by Jeph Loeb and drawn by Ed McGuinness.
 While continuing to publish Hulk (vol. 2), Marvel also relaunched the second 1960s Hulk series with The Incredible Hulk (vol. 2) #600 (Sept.
 2009).
 With the arrival of the Red Hulk—a transformed General "Thunderbolt" Ross, the Hulk's longtime nemesis—and the Red She-Hulk—the revived Betty Ross—this series was retitled Incredible Hulks with issue #612 (Nov.
 2010).
 This lasted through issue #635 (Oct.
 2011).
 Yet another Hulk series, The Incredible Hulk vol. 4, written by Jason Aaron and drawn by Marc Silvestri, began with a new #1 and lasted 15 issues (Dec.
 2011 – Dec.
 2012).
 In November 2012, Marvel announced it would publish a new Hulk title, Indestructible Hulk, by writer Mark Waid and artist Leinil Yu.
 Hulk (vol. 2) became Red She-Hulk with issue #58 (Dec.
 2012).

 In 2015, Amadeus Cho became the "Totally Awesome Hulk", replacing Bruce Banner.
 Shortly afterward, Banner was killed in the 2016 storyline Civil War II.
 In 2017, The Incredible Hulk was relaunched with issue #709, with the series using "legacy numbering".
 In 2019, Banner was resurrected in the series The Immortal Hulk, which features horror-inspired stories.

 In 2023, The Incredible Hulk was relaunched with volume 4 (issue #782), written by Phillip Kennedy Johnson with art by Nic Klein.
 It continues the horror themes established by The Immortal Hulk and sees Hulk travel around the United States and battle monsters alongside the newly introduced character Charlie Tidwell.

+In 2025, The Incredible Hulk was relaunched as The Infernal Hulk, with Phillip Kennedy Johnson and Nic Klein returning.
+The series sees the Hulk separated from Bruce Banner by the Eldest, an ancient being who subsequently possesses Hulk and uses him as a weapon.
+The Infernal Hulk lasted 10 issues, a decision made by Johnson and Klein as part of their plans for the character.